pipolinlab/ExplorePipolin/README.md

 #### Restrictions of the pipeline (to discuss)

  1. The task `find_atts_denovo` works only for complete genomes (SKIPPED for incomplete genomes).
+It looks for direct repeats of minimal length 6 around piPolB(s) with a 100 kbp window.
- 1. For our dataset of *E. coli* genomes, no "devono" atts were found with a minimal word size of 6.
-So, it seems unlikely to find some other att repeats.
- For that reason, only "standard" atts will be used as pipolin boundaries, But, if no "standard" atts were found, "denovo" atts will be used instead.
+ 1. For our dataset of *E. coli* genomes, no "denovo" atts were found.
+For that reason, only "usual" atts will be used as pipolin boundaries.
+But, if no "usual" atts were found, "denovo" atts will be used instead.
 For more details, check `are_atts_present` task.
+ 1. If no "usual" or "denovo" atts were found, the pipeline is not going to continue the analysis (FAIL).
- 1. We are expecting a single pipolin per genome, just because we haven't seen genomes with two or more pipolins so far (ERROR?).
+ 1. The pipeline is expecting a single pipolin per genome, just because we haven't seen genomes with two or more pipolins so far (`NotImplementedError`).
  1. From the above, we are expecting a single piPolB or several piPolBs (the gene might be disrupted or duplicated) within some restricted area flanked by att repeats.